Matrix Model for Riemann Zeta via its Local Factors: Zeta functions and -adic analysis

 \subsection{Riemann and local zeta functions}

 The infinite sum over the natural numbers

 for positive integer values of $s\ge 2$, was introduced by Euler, extended for $\text{Re}(s)> 1$ by Chebyshev and analytically continued to the complex $s$-plane as a meromorphic function by Riemann.
 This function has a simple pole at the origin, and vanishes for all negative even integers, which are known as its trivial zeroes.
-More interestingly, it is believed to have an infinite number of \emph{non-trivial} zeroes.
+More interestingly, it has an infinite number of \emph{non-trivial} zeroes.
 Riemann also showed that $\zeta(s)$ satisfies the \emph{reflection identity}

 from which one concludes that the non-trivial zeroes must all be in the \emph{critical strip} $0\le \text{Re}(s) \le 1$.
 However, he conjectured a much stronger result, namely that the non-trivial zeroes lie on the \emph{critical line} $\text{Re}(s)=\frac{1}{2}$.
 This is the celebrated \emph{Riemann hypothesis} that is among the most famous unsolved problems in mathematics.
 Associated to it is the \emph{symmetric zeta-function}